peakphp/framework/src/Config/README.md

 ## Processors

-Processor are mean for how we handle configuration file content.
+Processors are mean for how we handle configuration content.
 Peak\Config comes with 6 processors:

  - ```ArrayProcessor```
  - ```CallableProcessor``` closure and callable